Hearing Loss Injury Attorneys Mercer and Middlesex County NJ

 A person suffering from hearing loss may be entitled to compensation for his due and anticipated future medical bills, lost wages, and pain and suffering.
 Lost wages are also compensated for.

 Obtain legal representation if you have suffered hearing loss due to another person’s behavior.
-At KCR will review your medical records and discuss the types and amount of compensation you may receive in a lawsuit or insurance claim.
-Call at (609) 528-2596, check our online form to speak with a member of our legal team who can begin helping you immediately or visit us in our Trenton Office at 194 South Broad Street Trenton, NJ 08608.
+At CR will review your medical records and discuss the types and amount of compensation you may receive in a lawsuit or insurance claim.
+Call at (609) 528-2596, check our online form to speak with a member of our legal team who can begin helping you immediately or visit us in our Hamilton Office at 3500 Quakerbridge Road, Suite 203, Hamilton, NJ 08619.